 The largest substance abuse treatment provider in Illinois, Gateway has convenient alcohol and drug rehab centers located in Chicago, throughout the state of Illinois and near St. Louis.

 Q. What should I expect while being treated for substance abuse?Show More

-At Gateway, the first step is undergoing a free, confidential consultation to assess the nature and extent of the alcohol or drug problem.
+At Gateway, the first step is undergoing a confidential consultation to assess the nature and extent of the alcohol or drug problem.
 The individualized assessment allows our staff to customize the best possible drug rehab and alcohol treatment approach within our After-Work / After-School Outpatient Treatment and Residential Treatment Programs.